PF-Henrique/PF-Henrique/README.md

 ## 👋 Hello world, `I'm Pedro` :octocat:
-### Student of computer science at technical school WYDEN Unimetrocamp and programmer who loves solve problems.
+### Student of computer science at technical Universety WYDEN Unimetrocamp and programmer who loves solve problems.
 Full Stack Developer:rocket: from Brazil, I have 2+ years experience in Front-end and Back-end.

 ### 📓 Studing